JanithCB/Centinel-Fin-AI/README.md

 ## Current Status

-**Active development — Week 1: Core Ledger Engine**
+**Active development — Week 2 & 4: Ingestion Processing & Dashboard**

-The initial focus is a correct, testable Java Spring Boot transaction ledger before adding automation, AI features, or a dashboard.
+We have completed the Core Ledger Engine and built out the webhook ingestion and data masking components.
+The focus is now on finalizing the message processing pipeline and optionally building out the frontend dashboard using Stitch.

 ## License